edgio-docs/edgio-docs/src/guides/v7/edge_functions/caching.md

 ## Order of Operations {/* order-of-operations */}

-When a fetch request is made, the CDN will first check the cache for a cached response.
-If a cached response is found, it will be served from the cache.
-Otherwise, the request will be sent to the origin and the response will be cached based on one of the following scenarios:
+When a fetch request is made, the CDN will first check for a cached response.
+If found, it will be served from the cache.
+Otherwise, the request will be sent to the origin. {{ PRODUCT }} will cache the response when any of the following conditions are met:

 - The [custom caching properties](#custom-caching-properties) specified in the `edgio` object.
 - The `Cache-Control` header of the origin response.